by Keith A. Richardson

 Then, unexpected help comes from the two gaijin who teach in the school.
 Jay, a recent university grad from Edmonton, gives me a great tip on whom to see in Sapporo’s largest language school, IAY, which he knows will be hiring because his friend who works there is about to quit and hasn’t given his notice yet.

 (Steve had been right.
 In 1989, Canadians could still get jobs in Japan this way.
 Get the job, then be taken by your employer to Immigration to arrange a work visa.
 Americans, on the other hand, had to leave Japan, go to Seoul or Hong Kong, apply for a work visa there, then come back.
 Later this policy applied to Canadians as well.
-In ’89, however, I was spared this ordeal by my birthplace and my arrival date.)
+In ’89, however, I was spared this ordeal by my birthplace and my arrival date.
+It was a plus for the employer, as well.)

 Two years later, when she was leaving Sapporo, Rhonda asked me to “take on a private student” she’d been working with—a Japanese medical doctor/university professor/ expert on sleep apnea who paid me to visit him and his family about 40 weeks a year over each of the next 11 years.
 While we became good friends, I learned much more than I taught as I watched his family grow and evolve.
 (I could write another essay on our relationship alone.)
 This is not a digression—just another example of undeserved fortuity.